Portuguese Way

 The "Galo de Barcelos" has become one of the most recognizable symbols of Portugal and Portuguese folklore, representing faith, justice and good luck.

-The Portuguese Way Way Santiago
+The Portuguese Way of Santiago

 - Quality accommodation: In carefully selected hotels and rural houses.